theideapeople/Issue_writing/readme.md

 Taking a screenshot of what you are seeing on the screen can sometimes be a great alternative in situations when an issue is hard to describe.
 This will help the support staff not only see what you see, but also potentially learn a little about your system setup.

+## Time to submit your issue or request?

+NO!
+Take one last look at what you have written.
+Any confuse that can be resolved before making contact will improve your experience.
 __References__

 [It's common sense, stupid][1]